-Photodynamic therapy is a very safe and effective treatment which has been used in dermatology for many years primarily to treat sun damage and early skin cancers (superficial basal cell carcinomas and squamous cell carcinomas).
+Photodynamic therapy is a very effective treatment which has been used in dermatology for many years primarily to treat sun damage and early skin cancers (superficial basal cell carcinomas and squamous cell carcinomas).
 It can also be used to treat acne in certain patients who cannot tolerate other medications.

 At Complete Skin Specialists we have many years of experience using photodynamic therapy.
 We can modify and tailor this treatment to suit the degree of sun damage and area needing to be treated to get the best results.